Orderella/PopupDialog/README.md

 ## Styling PopupDialog

 Appearance is the preferred way of customizing the style of PopupDialog.
 The idea of PopupDialog is to define a theme in a single place, without having to provide style settings with every single instantiation.
-This way, creating a PopupDialog requires only minimal code to be written and no "wrappers"
+This way, creating a PopupDialog requires only minimal code to be written and no "wrappers".

 This makes even more sense, as popup dialogs and alerts are supposed to look consistent throughout the app, that is, maintain a single style.